Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Experiments

 \section{Experiments}

 Our experiments are generally divided into three parts.
-First of all, we demonstrate our method achieves SOTA performance on perceptual and distortion-based metrics on Gaussian noise in Section \ref{sec:Gaussian denoising} and real-world noise in Section \ref{sec:realworld denoising}.
-In addition, we also show our method achieves SOTA performance in classical image denoising comparison in Section \ref{sec:compare}.
-Finally, we conduct ablation studies in Section \ref{sec:ablation_study}.
+First of all, we demonstrate the performance of our method on Gaussian noise in Section \ref{sec:Gaussian denoising} and real-world noise in Section \ref{sec:realworld denoising}.
+In addition, we conduct detailed ablation studies to fully evaluate our embedding and ensembling method in Section \ref{sec:ablation_study}.
+Finally, we engage in a comparative analysis and extension to other diffusion-based methods in Section \ref{sec:compare and extend}.